jonwagner/Insight.Database/README.md

 **Insight.Database** is a lightweight micro-ORM for .NET.

+Now with the power of .NET 4.5 async database calls!
+For free.
+No changes on your part.

 # Why You Want This #
 - It just works.
 - Without a lot of effort or configuration.